• Skip to primary navigation

 Shortening– I normally don’t use shortening in my desserts but shortening is what is going to give the pie it’s extra flakiness.
 It will not leave a waxy feeling on your tongue!

-All purpose flour– If you can, use a high quality flour that has a lot of protein for the best results.
-I like using Bob’s Red Mill.
-A high protein flour means you’re baked good will have a better bite to it!
+All purpose flour– If you can, use a high quality flour, I like using Bob’s Red Mill.

 Salt– I always use kosher salt, not table salt!